 The bright white sand dunes of White Sands make a perfect backdrop for both commercial filming and photography.
 Throughout the years, many feature films, car commercials, fashion photography, and more have used the gypsum dunes as their setting.
-The History of Commercial Filming brochure has a list of commercial filming projects that have taken place at White Sands National Monument.

 In order to preserve and protect resources and to assure the enjoyment of those resources by the public, the following guidelines are established by the superintendent of White Sands National Monument as they relate to filming and photographic activities within monument boundaries.
 Please read our Commerical Filming and Photography FAQ brocure as well as the informaiton below to learn how to submit a permit.